Note: Salesforce Audience Studio was formerly known as Salesforce DMP.

 Salesforce, as a company, consists of several different clouds, each with it's own suite of products.
 To list a few, there is the Sales Cloud, with Salesforce's flagship CRM platform, the Commerce Cloud, it's enterprise ecommerce platform, and the Service Cloud, for outstanding customer service support.
-These is also the Salesforce Marketing Cloud (SFMC), the digital marketing platform.
-This guide focuses on how Salesforce DMP is integrated with the Marketing Cloud.
+There is also the Salesforce Marketing Cloud (SFMC), the digital marketing platform.
+This guide focuses on how Salesforce Audience Studio is integrated with the Marketing Cloud.

 - User Matching

 - Import Email Data from Marketing Cloud

 - Ad Studio & Advertising Audiences

 Data from Marketing Cloud can be delivered to Salesforce Audience Studio in a variety of ways.
 No matter which method, for the data flow to happen, both platforms need to share how they identify a consumer.
 This is done through user matching, which we'll talk about next.
 Then we will discuss how to collect data from email campaigns in Email Studio, how to send Advertising Audiences data to Audience Studio.

 User matching lets Audience Studio understand how another platform, in this case the Marketing Cloud, identifies a person/browser.
 It's done by having the Marketing Cloud send Audience Studio the subscriber information through user matching pixels in your email campaigns.
 The format for a single pixel is:

 xxxxxx string will be the name Audience Studio has assigned to your Marketing Cloud account (or MID) with the ID type.
 If you have multiple Marketing Cloud accounts, you will need to give the Audience Studio Client Team all of the relevant MIDs.
 The